Thousands of Arizona children are in need of safe, secure and loving environments.

 You can find more details about these requirements HERE.

 Explore more myths about fostering or adopting HERE.

-- You will learn about the needs of children in care, what your role in meeting those needs will be, the process of licensing/certification and the support/resources offered to foster and adoptive families.
+Learn about the foster care and adoption process by attending one of our Agency Meet and Greet events.
+During this virtual meeting, you will learn about the needs of children in care, what your role in meeting those needs will be, the licensing and certification process, as well as the support and resources offered to foster and adoptive families.

 Please watch these AZDCS videos on the steps to becoming a foster parent prior to attending.

 What is the certification process?